 For almost 20 years Colleen Brennan-Barry has been a communicator, strategist, creator, manager, & supporter of Good Web Stuff.
 Currently assistant director of marketing and community relations in charge of Web communications at Monroe Community College in Rochester, NY, Colleen’s areas of specialty include higher education, project management, crisis communications, game theory and recruitment marketing.
 Her work has won awards from organizations such as CASE, PRSA and the American Marketing Association, and she has presented at leading higher education conferences including HighEdWeb, PSUWeb, CASE, and Council for Independent College’s Media Conference.

 Colleen is vice president of the Higher Education Web Professionals Association and also serves as the HighEdWeb annual conference marketing and attendee relations chair.

-Should I sign up for the Higher Ed Web Project Management Summit?
+Should I get the Higher Ed Web Project Management Summit on-demand?

 What is included in my summit on-demand access fee?

 The access fee covers 1-year licensing and includes the following: